 Will the app handle these changes automatically?

 Yes!
 The Smart Sleep Coach app uses your baby’s sleep data to dynamically adjust the schedule, including when it’s time to drop a nap.
+It may take a few days for it to catch up to you since it needs a few days of data to be sure.

 If it doesn’t feel quite right or you’re unsure, you can always reach out to our support team and we’ll take a look with you.